 Leaf spot and melting out diseases occur in lawns that are stressed from excessive nitrogen fertilizer, excessive water and a very short mowing height.
-The diseases are caused by two separate fungi.
-But, because the diseases often occur together, they're considered a single disease complex.
+Two separate fungi cause the diseases, but, because the diseases often occur together, they're considered a single disease complex.

 Leaf spot symptoms include small, purple-to-black spots on individual leaf blades.
 The spots become elliptical in shape and may be surrounded by a purple border.
 Tissue in the center of the spot may die and turn a beige or straw color.
 If a spot extends across the leaf, the blades wither and die.